Gujarat Pollution Control Board Consulting

 Gujarat Pollution Control Board Compliances

-The Gujarat Pollution Control Board (GPCB) is the statutory organization established by the Government of Gujarat on October 15,1974,under the Water Prevention and Control of Pollution) Act,1974 to protect the environment and prevent air and water pollution.
-Its primary mission is to maintain a balance between the state's rapid industrial growth and the necessity of environmental protection.
+The Gujarat Pollution Control Board (GPCB) is the statutory organization established by the Government of Gujarat on October 15,1974, under the Water Prevention and Control of Pollution Act,1974, to protect the environment and prevent air and water pollution.
+Its primary mission is to maintain a balance between the State's rapid industrial growth and the necessity of environmental protection.
 Gujarat was the first state to introduce mandatory environmental audits for industries to verify compliance.
-The board inspects industries, monitors air and water quality, analyzes effluents, and organizes awareness programs on issues like municipal solid waste, biomedical waste, and plastic pollution.
-A single application that combines Water and Air consents with Hazardous Waste Authorization.
+The Board inspects industries, monitors air and water quality, analyzes effluents, and organizes awareness programs on issues like municipal solid waste, biomedical waste, and plastic pollution.

-The GPCB operates under the mandate of key Central Government legislation:
+The GPCB operates under the mandate of key Central Government Legislations:

 - The Water (Prevention and Control of Pollution) Act, 1974.